A guide to broadband and moving home

 You’ll need a good 3G signal at minimum for reasonable data speeds, but 2G is perfectly fine if you’re just worried about voice calls.
 Watch out for odd zones of low signal which can appear in areas which otherwise have good coverage - it’s not unusual to find streets where one or two houses have dead spots.

-Can you cancel a broadband contract when moving home?
+Broadband and moving home: can you cancel a broadband contract for free when moving home?

 So you’ve checked out the service at your new address and it turns out that your existing ISP isn’t going to be much use, or another company can offer a much better connection.